DipesThapa/cloudguard/docs/architecture.md

 - **Findings** printed to stdout; process exits **1** if any failed findings.

 This modular layout allows swapping the inventory reader for live SDK calls.

+See also
+- Secure by Default guide for UK SMEs: ../docs/secure-by-default-uk-smes.md